 Having an RSS feed can solve this problem.
 RSS stands for really simple syndication, and it refers to a script you place on your website that your readers can subscribe to.

-Once they’ve subscribed, they’ll be notified whenever you post new content.
-And that means you won’t lose the perfect reader out in the neverending competing sea of information.
+Once they’ve subscribed, they’ll be notified whenever you post new content – it’s that simple.

 What Are the Benefits of Having an RSS Feed on Your Website?

 As mentioned above, an RSS feed will keep your most devoted readers coming back for more.
 And that’s a good thing when you’re hoping to increase traffic to your website.

 When your readers add your website to their RSS feed reader, they’ll have an easy reason for clicking over to see what’s new — your latest post headlines will be right in their reader!
 Your traffic will increase as your readers easily return to see everything you’ve posted, and you don’t have to worry about losing audience members who are in your target market.

 Similarly, an RSS feed helps keep you top of mind in your audience member’s world.
 Without the reminder of your website in their feed, they may forget how much they enjoyed your content.

 You may be writing the perfect post with the ideal solution that they would do anything for, but if you aren’t top of mind, they won’t think of you for their solutions.

 An RSS feed helps you circumnavigate the issues you face in trying to reach your audience through email newsletters.